About the program

 Admission requirements

-• A 3-year diploma from an accredited college in Mechanical or Construction or Architectural Technology or related program
+• A 2 or 3-year diploma or degree from an accredited college or university in Civil, Mechanical, Construction, Electrical, Chemical, Architectural or a related program

 • Previous completion of the Environmental Building Science OCGC (#1363)